madebyperce/juno-pcb/buildguide.md

 ### Sockets for the MCU (Optional)

+I find it helpful to stick the legs into the side of the MCU to measure how many pins I need (rather than counting).
+I like to gently push in one direction and then the opposite in order to achieve a clean break.

+Then, I insert the male pins into the female sockets - firm pressure is needed to make the pins click into each other tightly.

 ### Switch

+Insert the switch and solder the legs.

 ### MCU

 Fit the MCU to the outline on the back of the board, with the components facing out (i.e. visible).
+Solder and clip the legs.

 ## Firmware

-## Troubleshooting/FAQ

-TBD